GSK plc: Subsequent split

-The culmination of the Consumer Healthcare string of deals will result in GSK splitting into two separate companies, via a demerger and subsequent listing of the joint venture.
-This will create two publicly traded companies, one focusing on pharmaceuticals and research & development, the other on consumer healthcare.
-On 22 February 2022, GSK announced that the spin-off consumer healthcare company will be called Haleon.
+On the culmination of the Consumer Healthcare string of deals, GSK split into two separate companies, via a demerger and subsequent listing of the joint venture.
+This created two publicly traded companies, one focusing on pharmaceuticals and research & development, the other on consumer healthcare.
+On 22 February 2022, GSK announced that the spin-off consumer healthcare company would be called Haleon.

 In January 2022, the company announced that they had received three unsolicited offers from Unilever to acquire the Consumer Healthcare business unit, with the final proposal valuing the business unit at £50 billion (£41.7 billion in cash, plus £8.3 billion in Unilever shares).

-Subsequently, GSK declined all outside offers/attempts to acquire its consumer healthcare business and moved forward with its plan to complete the demerger from the main biopharmaceutical business.
+However GSK declined all outside offers/attempts to acquire its consumer healthcare business and moved forward with its plan to complete the demerger from the main biopharmaceutical business.

-Recent developments
+Latest history

 In April 2022, the business announced it would acquire Sierra Oncology Inc for $1.9 billion ($55 per share).
 In May 2022, GSK announced it would acquire Affinivax and its phase II 24-valent pneumococcal vaccine candidate for up to $3.3 billion, strengthening its vaccine business.

 On 16 May 2022, the company changed its name from GlaxoSmithKline to GSK.

+In April 2023, GSK announced it would acquire Bellus Health Inc. for $2 billion.

+In February 2024, the company acquired Aiolos Bio for over $1 billion, adding to its existing asthma business through AIO-001, a long-acting monoclonal antibody that targets the thymic stromal lymphopoietin cytokine.

+In May 2024, GSK sold off its 4.2% shareholding in Haleon for $1.58 billion.

+In July 2024, GSK moved its headquarters from Brentford to New Oxford Street in central London.

+As of 2025, capital investments in the company via its American Depository Receipts in New York were outpacing those via the company's primary listing in London.
+Mounting speculation that GSK would be moving its primary share listing to the New York Stock Exchange, following similar speculation about rival AstraZeneca, has been met with denials from GSK's corporate executives.

+In September 2025, the company announced Emma Walmsley was stepping down as chief executive at the beginning of 2026.
+GSK has appointed Luke Miels as her replacement, who has been the company's chief commercial officer since 2017.

+In October 2025, GSK announced it had acquired the rights to a prostate cancer drug developed by Syndivia, a French biotechnology company, for £268 million.